RealDAppProtocol/RealDApp2.0/README.md

 # RealDApp2.0
-Decentralized Platform For Real Estate Asset Transfer On Blockchain
+Decentralized Platform For Real Estate Asset Transfer On Blockchain.